Louisiana Mortgage and Refinance Rates

 First-time homebuyer programs in Louisiana

-- Mortgage Revenue Bond Assisted Program: Not to be confused with the Mortgage Revenue Bond Program, the Mortgage Revenue Bond Assisted Program also helps first-time homebuyers who may not have enough money for a down payment or closing costs, but income limits aren’t as restrictive.
+- Mortgage Revenue Bond Assisted Program: Not to be confused with the Mortgage Revenue Bond Program, the Mortgage Revenue Bond Assisted Program also helps first-time homebuyers who might not have enough money for a down payment or closing costs, but the income limits aren’t as restrictive.

-- Delta 100 Program: The Delta 100 Program is parish-specific and aimed at first-time homebuyers who do not have a traditional credit history, meaning there’s no minimum credit score to qualify.
-You’ll need to be able to contribute at least 1 percent of the purchase price or $1,500 (whichever is less) to get up to 3 percent of the purchase price for closing costs and prepaid items.
+- Delta 100 Program: The Delta 100 Program is parish-specific and aimed at first-time buyers who do not have a traditional credit history, meaning there’s no minimum credit score to qualify.
+You’ll need to be able to contribute at least 1 percent of the purchase price or $1,500 (whichever is less) to get up to 3 percent of the purchase price for closing costs and prepaid expenses.
+You won’t have to pay mortgage insurance, but the maximum loan amount is $242,000.

-- Mortgage Credit Certificate (MCC): Aimed at first-time homebuyers and also low- to moderate-income buyers who plan to purchase a property in a designated area in Louisiana, the Mortgage Credit Certificate (MCC) program offers a federal tax credit of as much as 40 percent of the annual mortgage interest payments, up to $2,000 per year, for the life of the loan.
+- Mortgage Credit Certificate (MCC): Aimed at first-time homebuyers and also low- to moderate-income buyers who plan to purchase a property in a designated area in Louisiana, a Mortgage Credit Certificate (MCC) offers a federal tax credit up to $2,000 per year for the life of the loan.

 How to find the best mortgage rate in Louisiana